DCULibrary/open-refine-workshop/_workshop/transformations.md

 * `Edit cells > common transform > remove consecutive whitespace`

 #### Use GREL to standarise Publisher formatting
+To start writing GREL transformations:
+* Select the column on which you wish to perform a transformation
+* Choose `Edit cells > Transform…` to see the GREL screen You write transformations in the ‘Expression’ box and then can Preview the effect the transformation would have on the first 10 rows of your data.
+The transformation you type into the ‘Expression’ box has to be a valid GREL expression.
+The simplest expression is simply the word `value` by itself - which simply means ‘the value that is currently in the column’ - that is, “make no change”.

 * Facet by `publisher`
 * Select `Akshantala Enterprises` and `Society of Pharmaceutical Technocrats`
 * Select multiple values in the facet with the `include` option